Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_sponge_notify_sound                     0       // Whether to play a cheering sound when a sponge is killed ttt_sponge_notify_confetti                  0       // Whether to throw confetti when a sponge is a killed

+// Guesser
+ttt_guesser_can_guess_detectives            0       // Whether the guesser is allowed to guess detectives ttt_guesser_unguessable_roles               "lootgoblin,zombie" // Names of roles that cannot be guessed by the guesser, separated with commas.
+Do not include spaces or capital letters.

 // ----------------------------------------

 // INDEPENDENT TEAM SETTINGS